ricardombrodriguez/IES_98388/lab2/README.md

+The *starter* dependencies allows us to automatically add the .jar files on to the classpath, turning web development much more simple and less time-expensive.

 In the previous Spring Boot projects, we used the following starter dependencies:

 - **Spring Web** > The spring web dependency contains common web specific utilities for both Servlet and Portlet environments.
 It allows us to build web (RESTful included) applications using the Spring MVC framework (previously mentioned).